justleon/BombermanPRO-I-/README.md

 # BombermanPRO(I)
-A bomberman project for PROI subject at WUT
+A bomberman project for PROI subject on WUT